oncomouse/dhsi2019/day01-future.md

 That's a lot shorter!
 Here, the parameter list is just `x` followed by the fat arrow (`=>`) which I like to read as "will be transformed into" and the output of the function, which is `x * 8 + 3`.
 Every time you see a `=>` going forward, know that we are writing a function.
 They can be hard to get used to, so be vigilent!

+The function above is called, in functional programming, a "one-liner" because parameters and output are defined in a single line.
+It is the asperation of all functional programmers to write one-liners whenever possible.

 There are some caveats to fat arrow functions.
-Consider our add function rewritten:
+Consider our `add` function rewritten:

 ~~~javascript
 const add = (num1, num2) => num1 + num2;